How to Photograph Waterfalls

 EXIF Data: ISO 100 | Aperture f/22 | Shutter Speed 5 seconds.

-How to handle different lighting conditions
+How to photograph waterfalls and streams in different lighting conditions

-No doubt the best lighting for shooting waterfalls and streams is early morning, late evening, overcast days or landscapes that are covered in shade like a mountain forest.
+No doubt the best lighting for photographing waterfalls and streams is early morning, late evening, overcast days or landscapes that are covered in shade like a mountain forest.
 The darker the light, the slower the exposure, the more you can slow down water movement.

 If you are shooting in any of those situations mentioned above we recommend these camera settings: